-Based on this model, the Head of the Internal Audit Function reports to the BoD LFL.
-In addition, a solid line reporting model is established between the Head of Group Audit, the Heads of Business Unit Audits and the Head of the Internal Audit Function of GS.
+Based on this model, the Head of the Internal Audit Function reports to the BoD of LFL.
+In addition, a solid line reporting model is established between the Head of Group Audit, the regional Head and the Head of the Internal Audit Function of GS.